Women’s Esports Are Stronger Than Ever. Next Comes The Hard Part.

 My looks became a factor.
 My voice became a factor.
 My hair.
 All these things that I didn't put any effort into — I was focused on becoming the best player — now were a factor in all my gameplay.

-Jamie 'Karma' Bickford
+JaiMe 'Karma' Bickford

 Professional Rocket League Player